entr-engineering/memory-lane/README.md

 ### FAQ

-- **Can I add a framework like Next?** If you have the time, go for it.
+- **Can I add a framework like Next?** If you have the time, go for it, we want to see you use your favorite tools.
 - **Is user authentication required?** No, it is not required.
 - **Can I use a component library?** Yes, you can use a component library.
 - **What will you be looking for?** Good user experience, reusable code, and a well thought out technical design.